2lian/asyncio-for-robotics/README.md

 ## WIP before release:

-- Support for `humble` (should be fine if python 3.10 works)
 - Ros2 Services (mostly done, refer to tests)
 - Better ROS 2 usage and examples
-  - How to make timers
   - How to make a custom node
   - How to get node parameters
-- Explanation on adding support for more messaging protocols
+- README on adding support for more messaging protocols

 Support for ROS 2 action will come later.